 The Journal is published quarterly.
-The deadlines for the reviewed articles are: 15th of January for the May Issue, 15th of April for the August issue, 15th of July for the November issue and 15th of October for the February issue.
+The deadlines for the reviewed articles are: 15th of January for the May issue, 15th of April for the August issue, 15th of July for the November issue and 15th of October for the February issue.
 We have a maximum number of manuscripts we can accept in each round.
-All accepted articles go through a first round of editing before they are submitted for reviewing.
-The authors are then consulted about any suggested changes and will have approximately three weeks to react to reviewers’ comments.

 Articles for Mixed Matters are accepted throughout the year and are immediately edited.
 Again, authors are consulted with on any changes.
 This section is updated regularly to bring you topical news.
 Articles for this section are generally published within two to four weeks of submission.